akshayreddykotha/akshayreddykotha.github.io/_pages/.ipynb_checkpoints/about-checkpoint.md

 ---

-I have 2+ years of industry work experience in the informational technology, e-learning industry.
+I have 2+ years of industry work experience in the informational technology, e-learning product companies.
 I am a self-motivated analytics enthusiast inclined to generating actionable insights to support decision making and ultimately boost profitability.
 Graduated from Masters in Business Analytics at UC San Diego and available full-time immediately to get into a data journey for the greater good.
 Feel free to click the [Works](https://akshayreddykotha.github.io/works/) to unveil the projects I worked on).
 Furthermore, I enjoy working on modelling and the interesting part to me is translating those results into an easy-to-understand language be it business or for fun.

-## My skills
+## My Forte

 <!-- <img src="{{ site.url }}{{ site.baseurl }}/images/my-background4.JPG" alt=""> -->